An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 - Another study reported that 8% of people with psoriasis felt their life was not worth living.

 Some people, particularly men, use alcohol and smoking as self-medication to reduce the emotional consequences of psoriasis.
 In fact, studies have found that people with psoriasis have higher mortality rates, mostly from heavy drinking.
 Smoking has also been cited as a major risk, particularly for pustular psoriasis.
-Some experts believe that drinking and smoking may actually cause biological damage that contributes to psoriasis.
+Some experts believe that drinking and smoking may actually cause biological damage that contributes to psoriasis and may block the benefits of the medications used to treat it.

 Physical and Medical Complications of PsoriasisFolate Deficiency in Severe Psoriasis